 So instead of having separate Kernel builds of each bootloader, we do following:

-- Choose a virtual address that will be set as an entry point for the Kernel at compilation stage.
+- Choose a virtual address that will be set as an entry point for the Kernel

 For LeOS kernel I've chosen